electr0nics/simple_nrf24l01_communication/README.md

 ![Project breadboard](img/breadboard.png)

+## Problem with communication
-To reduce problem with voltage I have added capacitor 10uF and nrf24 adapter.
+To reduce problem with voltage decline I have added capacitor 10uF and nrf24 adapter.

 To make signal stronger I have used nrf24l01 + pa + lna.
 Image of my project is bellow